crf8472/libarcstk/examples/albumid/README.md

 # Example application: albumid

-This example application demonstrates how libarcs is used to calculate the AccurateRip request id of a already ripped album.
+This example application demonstrates how libarcstk is used to calculate the AccurateRip request id of a already ripped album.

 ## Requirements

-- libarcs
+- libarcstk
 - libcue >= 2.0.0 (For parsing the CUESheet)
 - libsndfile >= 1.0.17 (For decoding the audio data)